Showcasing activity for Ofsted

 Inadequate is further subdivided into two categories: Serious weaknesses or Requiring special measures.

-From 2015, the Ofsted framework requires Ofsted inspectors to routinely assess and report on pupils’ mental health and wellbeing under the key judgement area of personal development, behaviour and welfare.
-This includes aspects such as attendance, managing feelings and behaviour, keeping healthy and safe, promoting tolerance and respect, as well as spiritual, moral, social and cultural education (SMSC) and fundamental British values (FBV).
+The Ofsted framework requires Ofsted inspectors to routinely assess and report on pupils’ mental health and wellbeing under the key judgement area of personal development.
+This includes aspects such as resilience, confidence, independence, and how to keep mentally healthy.

 What does it look like in practice?